About South Korea

-- The domestic banking sector in South Korea can be divided in to two categories: commercial, which is further subdivided in to national and regional, as structured in the Banking Act, and specialised.
-Under the government’s Financial Supervisory Services listing, there are seven national banks – including the country’s first online-only bank - six regional and five specialised banks.
+- The domestic banking sector in South Korea can be divided into two categories: commercial, which is further subdivided into national and regional banks; and specialised (as structured in the Banking Act).
+Under the government’s Financial Supervisory Services (FSS) listing, there are eight national banks – including two online-only banks – six regional and five specialised banks.

 - While national banks operate nationwide, regional bank operations are subject to certain geographical restrictions.

-- Specialised banks were established as niche providers under a different banking act and include: the Korea Development Bank, Export-Import Bank of Korea, Industrial Bank of Korea, Nonghyup Bank and Suhyup Bank.
+- Specialised banks were established as niche providers under a different banking act and include the Korea Development Bank, the Export-Import Bank of Korea, Industrial Bank of Korea, Nonghyup Bank and Suhyup Bank.

 - South Korea also supports thousands of ‘nonbank financial institutions’ that provide limited and/or specialised banking and credit services.
-For FSS supervision purposes, each institution is classified as one of the following: mutual savings bank, specialized credit finance company or mutual credit cooperative.
+For FSS supervisory purposes, each institution is classified as one of the following: mutual savings bank, specialised credit finance company or mutual credit cooperative.

 - Since the widespread domestic banking reforms of the 1990s, South Korea has been working towards becoming a leading Asian and global financial hub by developing its financial infrastructure, instituting deregulation, fine-tuning government supervision and improving the sector’s overall efficiency.